rowlesmr/pVCT/docs/usage.rst

 * ``max``: (float) maximum angle in deg 2Th.

 You must also give one of the following options:

 * --filenames: (string) list of file names - XY or XYE format.
 Wildcards accepted eg *.xy, la?.xy
 * -D: (int) number of diffraction patterns to simulate.

-One suggested workflow is to run ``pvct`` in simulation mode using the known experimental parameters with :math:`D\\approx`$ 20.
+One suggested workflow is to run ``pvct`` in simulation mode using the known experimental parameters with :math:`D\approx` 20.
 An FCT diffraction pattern is then collected to assess both the factor, :math:`D`, by which the intensities at that position must be increased to match the intensities of the low angle peaks, and the required collection time to give adequate intensities for the low angle peaks. :math:`D` FCT diffraction patterns are collected, and ``pvct`` is then used to create a pVCT diffraction pattern.

 Two examples of valid invocations of ``pvct`` are ::